 - Requires Duke University School of Medicine clearance through the Director of Third Year Study Program

-- Managed by the Pratt School of Engineering
+- Master of Engineering learning managed by the Pratt School of Engineering